 Faculty Clinical Care Responsibilities

-The faculty physicians are ultimately responsible for the care of the patients and must oversee all aspects of patient care, including the initial consultation, treatment planning, dose prescription, and treatment delivery.
-The faculty physician will see new patient consultations, reconsultations, patients under treatment on a weekly basis, and follow-up patients with the residents.
+The faculty physicians are ultimately responsible for the care of the patients and must oversee all aspects of patient care; including: the initial consultation; treatment planning; dose prescription; and treatment delivery.
+Patients will be seen by the physician with the residents.

-Weekly chart reviews will be held, with the faculty and residents, to review: the radiation therapy plan and evaluate any need for changes; assess the patient tolerance of the current treatment plan; and plan the timely integration of other treatment modalities.
+Weekly chart reviews with the attending and resident will be held and they will review: the radiation therapy plan and evaluate any need for changes; assess the patient tolerance of the current treatment plan; and plan the timely integration of other treatment modalities.
 All initial consultation notes, reconsultation notes, end of treatment notes, brachytherapy notes, follow-up notes, letters to referring physicians or patients, simulation films, treatment prescriptions, dosimetry plans, treatment verification images, and weekly treatment notes must be reviewed and co-signed/approved by an attending physician.